fe-moldark/wesleykent-website/steganography.markdown

 <br><br>

 # A Challenge
-If you want a challenge with decryption reference [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/DECRYPTME.jpg) for a go at a cipher I wrote over a year back.
-This was well before I had done any reading at all about cryptography, steganography, ciphers, etc. so I would do this in a completely different way now.
-As for a hint, I believe frequency analysis should be able to break this if you know where to look and when to stop looking.
-You will know where and how to reach me if you solve it.
-This was fun to make way back when even if it has no practical application.
-Best of luck.
+If you want a challenge with decryption reference <a href="https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/cipher/encrypted_image.jpg" target="_blank" rel="noopener noreferrer">here</a> for a go at a cipher I wrote a while back.
+This was well before I had done any reading at all about cryptography, steganography, ciphers, etc. but I had fun making it.
+I have a full break down on how this works [here](https://wesleykent.com/creating_my_own_cipher/).
 <br><br>